sharduul/chalk/_posts/2020-03-10-vscode-must-have-extensions.md

 ## Conclusion

-In this article we looked at some of the must-have VSCode extension that can make any developer's life easy.
+In this article, we looked at some of the must-have VSCode extension that can make any developer's life easy.
 I'd encourage you to try them out yourself and see which ones you like the most.

-Also, if you have any other suggestions please comment below so that we can everyone benefit form it.
+Also, if you have any other suggestions please comment below so that we can everyone benefit from it.

 > Author: Dibyajyoti Parida <br>